massgov/mayflower/packages/react/README.md

 import HeaderSlim from "@massds/mayflower-react/dist/HeaderSlim";
 import FooterSlim from "@massds/mayflower-react/dist/FooterSlim";
 ```
-3. Component styles are imported separated, follow the scss modules documentation in each component.
+3. Component styles must be imported separately, follow the scss modules documentation in each component.
 Create a scss file and import the necessary styles from mayflower-assets for React component in use.

 4. Config SCSS import paths
 ```javascript